 A third adjustment relates to the number of response options on the scales.
 Experiment 1 was run with a 0-10 11-point scale, while this time the scales were both 1-6 6-point scales.
-We chose this option for two reasons: Since participants had to provide judgments on two scales , we wanted to make their task easier by providing less options.
+We chose this option for two reasons: Since participants had to provide judgments on two scales , we wanted to make their task easier by providing fewer options.
 We also wanted to exclude a neutral position to force participants to make a choice.
-From previous experience, we did not expect these changes to affect our results systematically.
-Answers were not mandatory so participants who felt unable to decide on a scale could skip it for a particular item and still continue with the experiment.
+From previous experience, we did not expect these changes to systematically affect our results.
+Answers were not mandatory, so participants who felt unable to decide on a scale could skip it for a particular item and still continue with the experiment.

-Voices were provided by 4 French adult L1 speakers (F1, F2, M1, M2), who we recorded in a soundproof room.
-All sentences in all conditions were recorded and then manipulated in Audacity (AudacityTeam, 1999-2021) to create dialogues absolutely parallel with the written stimuli of Experiment 1.
-We crossed voices so that all 12 combinations (F1-F2, F1-M1, F1-M2, F2-F1, F2-M1, F2-M2, M1-F1, M1-F2, M1-M2, M2-F1, M2-F2, M2-M1) were presented overall for all items and all participants of Experiment 2.
-We also ran a norming study to assess the "a priori gender" people generally assigned to voices (so as to minimize potential rating differences overall in terms of how women or men are supposed to speak to one another7), and to check that no voice was more associated with a colloquial tone than the other, so as to not bias the FORMALITY variable.
-All the data from this norming study can be found in the Supplementary Material.
+The auditory stimuli were recorded with 4 adult French L1 speakers (F1, F2, M1, M2), who we recorded in a soundproof room.
+During the recording phase, speakers were instructed to go for 'reserved naturalness', without putting too much expressivity in their voice, so as to minimize prosodic contrasts across and even within the sounds played by participants in the actual experiment.
+They read all possible combinations of contexts and sentence types for all items, and we selected the recordings that we judged most 'neutral' in terms of retrievable social cues.
+All sentences in all conditions were recorded and then manipulated in Audacity (AudacityTeam, 1999-2021) to create dialogues absolutely parallel to the written stimuli of Experiment 1.
+We crossed voices so that all 12 combinations (F1-F2, F1-M1, F1-M2, F2-F1, F2-M1, F2-M2, M1-F1, M1-F2, M1-M2, M2-F1, M2-F2, M2-M1) were presented for all items and all participants of Experiment 2.
+We also carried out a norming study to assess the "a priori gender" people generally assigned to voices (so as to minimize potential rating differences in terms of how women or men are supposed to speak to each other 10), and to check that no voice was more associated with a colloquial tone than the other to not bias the FORMALITY variable.
+Data from this norming study can be found in the Supplementary Materials.